August 8, 2025

 Upsell & cross-sell email sequence

-When customers place an order, you can send an order confirmation email with add-pms that customers may like to add to their order.
+When customers place an order, you can send an order confirmation email with add-ons that customers may like to add to their order.
 To encourage them to buy the Upsell, you can add a discount.
 Include a time-sensitive offer to remind them to take advantage of the offer before it expires.

 5 email sequence best practices